nicklockwood/Euclid/README.md

 All primitives and builder methods accept a `material` parameter which will apply that material to every polygon in the resultant `Mesh`.
 When you later combine meshes using CSG operations, the original materials from the `Mesh`es that contributed to each part of the resultant shape will be preserved.

-Since Euclid knows nothing about the `material` type, it can't really do anything with it except pass it around.
-To use it with SceneKit you need to convert the Euclid material to an `SCNMaterial`.
+Before a material can be used with SceneKit, you need to convert the Euclid material to an `SCNMaterial`.
+If the material is already an `SCNMaterial` instance it will be used directly.
+If it's a `Color`, a `UI/NSColor` or `UI/NSImage` it will be converted to an `SCNMaterial` automatically.

-If the polygon's material is already an`SCNMaterial`, `UI/NSColor` or `UI/NSImage` this conversion will happen automatically.
-Otherwise, you can convert materials using the optional closure argument for the Euclid's `SCNGeometry` constructor, which receives the Euclid material as an input and returns an `SCNMaterial`.
+For all other material types, you will need to do this conversion yourself.
+You can convert materials using the optional closure argument for Euclid's `SCNGeometry` constructor, which receives the Euclid material as an input and returns an `SCNMaterial`.

 When serializing Euclid geometry using `Codable`, only specific material types can be supported.
-Currently, material serialization works for `String`s, `Int`s and any class that conforms to `NSCoding` (which includes many UIKit, AppKit and SceneKit types, such as `UI/NSColor`, `UI/NSImage` and `SCNMaterial`).
+Currently, material serialization works for `String`s, `Int`s, `Color` and any class that conforms to `NSCoding` (which includes many UIKit, AppKit and SceneKit types, such as `UI/NSColor`, `UI/NSImage` and `SCNMaterial`).

-## Color
+## Colors

-Euclid currently has no built-in concept of color, and no support for setting colors on a per-vertex basis, but you can apply colors to a `Mesh` or `Polygon` using the material property.
+Euclid currently has no support for setting colors on a per-vertex basis, but you can apply colors to a `Mesh` or `Polygon` using the material property.

 The material property is of type `AnyHashable` which basically means it can be anything you want.
-Any `NSObject`-derived class conforms to `AnyHashable`, so a simple option is to set the `material` to be a `UIColor` or `NSColor`.
+You can set the `material` to an instance of Euclid's [`Color` type](#color), or you can use a `UIColor` or `NSColor` instead if you prefer.

 This approach is demonstrated in the Example app included in the project.